Solo Travel in Azerbaijan

 Taxi drivers don’t really speak English so unless you know some phrases of Azerbaijani or Russian it’s an adventure to take one.
 Agree the price upfront to avoid any confusion.
 You may prefer to download a taxi app instead.

-You can easily spend 5 days here just seeing Baku and doing day trips from the capital.
-To see more of the country a week to 10 days is ideal.
+When you are visiting Azerbaijan, you can easily spend 5 days in Baku and doing day trips from the capital.
+To see the best of Azerbaijan, a 1 week trip to 8 days is ideal.
+Below are examples of an Azerbaijan travel itinerary to help you plan your Azerbaijan trips.

 Best Time to Visit Azerbaijan